enso-org/enso/docs/parser/macro-resolution.md

 components:

 1. An optional _preceding section_ that uses [matchers](#macro-matchers) to
     describe what they match until encountering the _literal_ in 2.
+This can only occur with the first segment.
 2. A _literal_ that must be matched for that segment to apply.
 3. An optional associated [matcher](#macro-matchers) that consumes certain _types_ of token.